 Elders love to walk alongside others in discipleship and prayer.
 At Crestview Church, elders are called by God to ‘bear up God’s people in their pain and weakness and celebrate their joys with them’ in being a Christlike example and support for others through actions and through words.
 Elders are also a primary support to the pastor.
 Elders are to engage in loving people well with compassion and in encouraging believers to walk in the ways of Jesus.

-We have four elders including the pastor, who seek to champion these things for our faith community: Sydney Yapoujian, Eileen Christofferson, Peter Ruh and Pastor Mark.
+We have four elders including the pastor, who seek to champion these things for our faith community: Craig Scheirman, Eric Nienhouse, Ruth Niebur, Julie Huffaker and Pastor Mark.

-To contact any of the elders, email us here at the Crestview office and indicate elder in the subject line.
+To contact any of the elders, email us at office@crestviewchurch.org and indicate ELDER in the subject line.
+If you would like us to pray for you, email the elders at prayer@crestviewchurch.org.

 Pastor Mark Quist